-If you want to give priority access to items your customers love, and build a steady stream of predictable revenue at the same time, following are seven must-discover tools you can check out:
+If you want to give priority access to items your customers love and build a steady stream of predictable revenue at the same time, the following are seven must-discover tools you can check out:

 Subbly makes it easy to create a subscription business online.
 Features include website templates, order management tools, integrated email tools, custom URLs and integrated marketing tools.

 Whether you have ladies who purchase a new purse each month or fellows who fawn over your wrenches and widgets, you can offer your top sellers to loyal customers via a monthly delivery plan.

 You don’t have to know how to write code and you don’t have to hire a software guru to get your new subscription site up and running.
 Subbly even offers a free trial.